Landmark US opioid trial begins in Oklahoma | DW | 28.05.2019

 'Time to hold them responsible'

-In opening statements, Oklahoma Attorney General Mike Hunter said powerful painkillers have lead to the "worst manmade health crisis" in US history.
+In opening statements, Oklahoma Attorney General Mike Hunter said powerful painkillers have led to the "worst man-made health crisis" in US history.
 The state accused Johnson & Johnson of being motivated by greed in embarking on "a cynical, deceitful multimillion-dollar brainwashing campaign" to sell opioids as a "magic drug."

 "It's time to hold them responsible for their actions," Hunter told the presiding judge, who will decide the case rather than a jury.
 "The crisis is devastating Oklahoma."